zetkin/zetkin.org/en/contribute/index.md

 We welcome all contributions to the development of Zetkin.
 Regardless of whether you can donate funds or time we gratefully accept your contribution.

-## Work for Zetkin Foundation
-We are currently looking to expand our developer team.

-[Read the full description](/en/contribute/jobs) of what we're looking for.

 ## Volunteer
 Zetkin is developed, documented, taught and communicated in large part by volunteers.
 If you possess knowledge that could be of use in a large-scale web project like